 The Energy Efficiency Global Forum (EE Global) is headed back to Europe!
-We hope you will join us on May 21-22 in Copenhagen, Denmark as we kick off Nordic Energy Week with two days of key partnership-building and unparalleled content focused on the theme Energy efficiency: Innovation, Investment, Impact.
-To ensure strong local support, this year’s Forum is being co-organized by the Alliance to Save Energy and the Copenhagen Centre on Energy Efficiency, and will be hosted by the Danish Ministry of Foreign Affairs.
+We hope you will join us on May 21-22 in Copenhagen, Denmark as we kick off Nordic Clean Energy Week with two days of key partnership-building and unparalleled content focused on the theme Energy efficiency: Innovation, Investment, Impact.
+To ensure strong local support, this year’s Forum is being co-organized by the Alliance to Save Energy and the Copenhagen Centre on Energy Efficiency, and will be supported by the Danish Ministry of Foreign Affairs.

 Over the last decade, EE Global has established itself as the energy efficiency elite’s gathering place – the one event that draws together business executives, government leaders and advocates from across sectors and continents for actionable dialogues on advancing energy efficiency.
 From Washington, D.C. to Brussels, Belgium, the Forum has spurred public-private partnerships, generated investment in efficiency and delivered a lasting global impact.

 Our 400+ attendees are decision-makers, with 80% self-identifying as Director-level or above.
 They represent all sectors and disciplines, and hail from nearly 30 countries.
 EE Global speakers are visionaries, engaging the audience in informative and bold conversations.
 Our content is developed with guidance from an INTERNATIONAL STEERING COMMITTEE, comprised of energy efficiency experts from all regions of the world.